Talha-Tariq/poptions/README.md

 # poptions

 Custom Python code for calculating the Probability of Profit (POP) for options trading strategies using Monte Carlo Simulations.
-The Monte Carlo Simulation runs thousands of individual of stock price simulations and uses the data from these simulations to average out a POP number.
+The Monte Carlo Simulation runs thousands of individual stock price simulations and uses the data from these simulations to average out a POP number.

 Unlike other calculators,